-$S_f$ = channel friction slopes (feet/foot)
+Sf = friction slope or water surface slope (feet/foot)

-R = hydraulic radius, A/P (feet)
+R = hydraulic radius, (wetted area/wetted perimeter) (feet)

 The basic guidelines for when this equation should be used are:

 - 1. The channel must be a natural channel that has a relatively stable bank material and a cobble or boulder bed material. - 2.
 The channel friction slope must be between 0.01 and 0.04 feet per foot and the hydraulic radius must be between 0.5 and 7 feet. - 3.
 The channel must not be affected by backwater.